flitbit/diff/Readme.md

 ## Warning!

 I've only had time to verify its behavior in node.js.
+If you're working in a browser you're on your own for now.

 ## Simple Examples